ognjenstrbanovic/Pandemic-Gold-Prices/README.md

 I also facilitated the analysis of others with a short list of confounding variables for each pandemic.
 But more importantly, I was a constant facilitator of communication with the group in our Slack channel; and several times, I helped fellow group members with their work over Zoom sessions, particularly with the front-end stack and version control (Git).

+Lastly, I had the most commits on the team behind Sean, our designated Tech Lead.
+I became very comfortable with Git branches after this project.

 Thank you for your time in reading this, that is all!
 Until next time... 🙂